 Look At Cute Pictures Of Animals

 According to a study by Hiroshima University in Japan, looking at cute animals can increase your concentration.
 Participants who looked at pictures of baby animals experienced 44% improvement on tasks that required focus as opposed to participants who didn’t look and did the same task beforehand.
 The study also found that it was images of baby creatures rather than adult or pleasant-looking foods that caused the biggest productivity boost.
-The study concluded: cute objects may elicit careful behavior in specific situations, such as driving or working.
+The study concluded: that cute objects may elicit careful behavior in specific situations, such as driving or working.

 Keep Your Workplace Clean